da-niao-dan/Python-DS-ToolBox/README.md

 git push --set-upstream remoteNameHere branchNameHere ## If you run this once, later you only need: git push

-git checkout -b branchNameHere ## switch to a branch git checkout master ## switch to master branch git merge branchNameHere ## merge branchNameHere branch with current branch
+git branch newBranch ## create a new branch git checkout -b branchNameHere ## switch to a branch git checkout master ## switch to master branch git merge branchNameHere ## merge branchNameHere branch with current branch